MicrosoftDocs/windows-itpro-docs/windows/deployment/update/quality-updates.md

 ## Optional non-security preview release

 **Optional non-security preview releases** provide IT admins an opportunity for early validation of that content prior to the **Monthly security update release**.
 Admins have the option to test and validate production-quality releases ahead of the planned monthly security update release for the following month.
 These updates are optional, cumulative, non-security preview releases.
+New features might initially be deployed in the prior month's **Optional non-security preview release**, then ship in the following **Monthly security update release**.
 These releases are only offered to the most recent, supported versions of Windows.
-For example, new features might initially be deployed in the prior month's **Optional non-security preview release**, then ship in the following **Monthly security update release**.

 **Optional non-security preview releases** might commonly be commonly referred to as:

+- C or D week releases (meaning the third or fourth week of the month)
+- Preview updates
--
+- Preview CUs

+Starting in April 2023, all **Optional non-security preview releases** will be released on the fourth Tuesday of the month.
+This change in release cadence gives admins a consistent time cycle for testing and validating fixes and features.
-For customers to access the C releases, they must navigate to **Settings** > **Update & Security** > **Windows Update** and select **Check for updates**.

-IT admins can also validate fixes and features in a preview update by leveraging the [Windows Insider Program for Business](https://insider.windows.com/for-business) or via the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx).
+To access the optional non-security preview release, navigate to **Settings** > **Update & Security** > **Windows Update** and select **Check for updates**.
+Admins can also validate fixes and features in an optional non-security preview release by leveraging the [Windows Insider Program for Business](https://insider.windows.com/for-business) or via the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx).

 ## OOB releases